 The grunting is from the person who is trying to hold the coupler, slide the knurled ring back towards the hose with the same hand, and at the same time trying to insert the connector into the coupler with the other hand.

 Escaping compressed air provides the hissing, while we grunt, trying to get the darned things to connect.
 It seems that we never have enough hands.

+In the photo above, item 1 is the coupler.
 One way to connect the two is to simply push the connector into the coupler.
 A good quality coupler may simply snap back and into place, holding the connector tightly.

 Of though it is necessary to hold the coupler and hose in one hand, and pull back on the sleeve (the knurled part) of the coupler with the fingers of that same hand.

-At the same time, you push the connector (item 2) into the coupler with the other hand until it bottoms out.
+At the same time, you push the connector, item 2, into the coupler with the other hand until it bottoms out.

 Don’t let go of either component completely until you are sure they are mated.
 Sometimes they pop apart, with a lot of hissing.
 Been there and done that!